 Dr Rao is concerned that unless more is understood about the causes of allergic asthma, the number of cases will continue to rise, which could present an alarming economic and social burden as India continues to become more westernised.

-First Published in September 2009
+First published in July 2009

-More research reports on environmental conditions
+More miscellaneous research reports on food allergy